Meaningful Sales Training Outcomes Require Meaningful Steps

 Before or after COVID, the underlying challenge remains — how do you get sales leaders and their sales reps who are pressured to meet their immediate sales targets to invest the time and energy required to develop new sales skills?
 The problem is that solution selling training, even if highly customized and targeted toward priority sales skill gaps and initially proven successful, can fade in its effectiveness over time.

 In fact, based upon over 800 sales training measurement projects, we know that sales training by itself — even if it is highly customized — only changes the on-the-job behavior and performance of 1-in-5 sales reps.
 And the 20% that do change behavior and improve performance were already likely to do so without much help.

 Why B2B Sales Training Fails to Get Meaningful Sales Training Outcomes

 Sales training content is not hard to find, develop, and deliver.
-What is hard is changing the behaviors of salespeople and those that lead and support them to execute high growth sales strategies.
+What is hard is changing the behaviors of salespeople and those that lead and support them to execute company specific high growth sales strategies.
 From our experience, we have found that sales training programs lose traction for three main reasons: